Our Projects

 Project leader: Prof Witzens, RWTH Aachen University, Chair of Integrated Photonics (IPH)

-In addition to the electrical approach from project A, project B aims to realise neuromorphic hardware using integrated photonic circuits in which information is transmitted using light.
-Optical transmission systems enable extremely high data rates and a substantial reduction in latency times during signal transmission.
-The neuromorphic hardware system will be demonstrated in a silicon photonics chiplet, combined with ultra-high frequency electronics.
+Project B1 aims to realize neuromorphic hardware using integrated photonic circuits in which information is transmitted using light.
+Optical transmission systems enable extremely high data rates and a substantial reduction in latency during signal transmission.
+The neuromorphic hardware system will be demonstrated in a silicon photonics chiplet combined with high-frequency electronics.
+Additionally, the use of vertically emitting lasers (VCSELs) for co-packaged optics in AI centers will be investigated.

 - RWTH Aachen University, Chair of Integrated Photonics (IPH)